cyberbotics/webots-doc/reference/procedural-proto-nodes.md

 ### Scripting language

-The used scripting language is `Lua`.
+The used scripting language is [Lua](http://www.lua.org).
 Introducing and learning Lua is outside the scope of this document.
-Please refer to the `Lua documentation` for complementary information.
+Please refer to the [Lua documentation](http://www.lua.org/docs.html) for complementary information.

 ### Template Engine

 A template engine is used to evaluate the PROTO according to the fields values of the PROTO, before being loaded in Webots.
-The template engine used is `slt2` (under the MIT license).
+The template engine used is [slt2](https://github.com/henix/slt2) (under the MIT license).

 ### Programming Facts